leirimnad/EPAMPython/documentation/SRS.md

 A number of existing departments in shown on the top of the page.
 Under it, there is a button "+ Add", which takes a user to the department adding page (2.2)

-Department's name is a link to filtered list of employees of this department (3.1) Text "and X more..." is also a link to the filtered list.
+Department's name is a link to filtered list of employees of this department (3.1).
+Text "and _X_ more..." is also a link to the filtered list.

 If there are no departments, a label depicting this is shown.